kipkoechkevin/kipkoechkevin/README.md

 A Web Artisan
 -----------

-I'm a Backend Developer working in Nairobi, Kenya 🇰🇪.
-Currently working at WPP-Scangroup
+I'm a Backend Developer working in Nairobi, Kenya currently working at [Ogilvy Africa](https://ogilvy.africa/)

 * 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [kevin.kipkoech@unwir.co](mailto:kevin.kipkoech@unwir.co)